iamranjitsarma/iamranjitsarma/README.md

 - **Location:** Guwahati, Assam
 - **Contact:** 8638444514 | [ranjitsarma345@gmail.com](mailto:ranjitsarma345@gmail.com)
 - **LinkedIn:** [linkedin.com/in/ranjit-sarma](https://linkedin.com/in/ranjit-sarma)
-- **Objective:** Results-driven engineer with expertise in JavaScript frameworks, seeking to leverage my skills and leadership capabilities in a dynamic team.
+- **Objective:** Results-driven engineer with expertise in JavaScript frameworks and data engineering tools seeking to leverage my skills and leadership capabilities in a dynamic team.

 ---